Hunger pangs hit differently at night. Midnight cravings are something everyone experiences once in a while and dodging them is a hard pass.

 Almond butter is also a melatonin source as it is rich in magnesium, a micronutrient that also improves melatonin production.
 Eating them both together might be a tasty and healthy night snack.

-You could also trade almond butter for peanut butter.
-It is equally healthy, creamy and rich in healthy fats.
+You could also trade almond butter for peanut butter because peanut butter benefits are equally effective.

 Smoothies are a soothing sip that could be enjoyed at night too.
 Not only is it healthy and aids in sleep, but you could also blend in other ingredients as per your requirement.

 The first option is protein-rich foods like banana, spinach, pineapple and peanut butter.
 Night-time protein may slow down muscle loss and carry out muscle repair processes.

 Adding yoghurt to a smoothie might fetch you antibiotics and increase serotonin production.
 Mixing pistachios and avocado may produce sleep.

 Chia and hemp seeds are magnesium-rich which may aid in melatonin production.
 Similarly, adding apples and bananas to your smoothies may help to satisfy cravings.

 Popcorn is considered an unhealthy and fattening snack.
 Busting the myth, it is a weight loss-friendly option.
 It is high in fibre and might keep you full for a longer time.

 Moreover, even a bowl of popcorn will not add excessive calories to your diet, so you could enjoy guilt-free snacks at night.